-To understand how your breast cancer is likely to behave and which treatments are most likely to stop it, your doctors will determine several traits of your cancer at the time of your diagnosis or soon after.
-These include:
+To understand how your breast cancer is likely to behave and which treatments are most likely to stop it, your doctors will identify several traits of your cancer when you are diagnosed or soon after.

 - The type of breast cancer you have

 - Whether your cancer is HER2 positive